 Normal reproductive function requires precise quantitative and temporal regulation of the hypothalamic-pituitary-ovarian axis (Fig. 15-3).
 Within the hypothalamus, specific centers or nuclei release GnRH in pulses.
 This decapeptide binds to surface receptors on the gonadotrope subpopulation of the anterior pituitary gland.
 In response, gonadotropes secrete glycoprotein gonadotropins, luteinizing hormone (LH) and follicle-stimulating hormone (FSH), into the peripheral circulation.
 Within the ovary, LH and FSH bind to the theca and granulosa cells to stimulate folliculogenesis and ovarian production of steroid hormones (estrogens, progesterone, and androgens), gonadal peptides (activin, inhibin, and follistatin), and growth factors.
 Among other functions, these ovarian-derived factors feed back to the hypothalamus and pituitary gland to inhibit or, at the midcycle surge, to augment GnRH and gonadotropin secretion.
 The ovarian steroids are also critical for preparing the endometrium for placental implantation if pregnancy ensues.

-Positive and negative feedback loops ...
+Positive and negative feedback loops seen with ...